riboseinc/jekyll-theme-open-project/README.md

 For hub-wide posts, put posts under _posts/ in site root and name files e.g.
 `2018-04-20-welcome-to-jekyll.markdown` (no change from the usual Jekyll setup).

+If ``use_picture`` is set to "assets", author photo would be expected to reside under assets/blog/authors/<author email>.jpg.

 For project posts, see below the project site section.